Related Posts

 Specific mechanisms by which peptide-based anti-stress agents work

-Peptide-based anti-stress agents exert their effects through various mechanisms, including:
+Peptide-based anti-stress agents exert their effects through various methods, including:

 1. Interaction with neurotransmitters: Peptides can interact with neurotransmitters such as serotonin, dopamine, and gamma-aminobutyric acid (GABA), influencing their release and activity.
 This interaction can help regulate mood, reduce anxiety, and promote relaxation.